What Are Leveraged ETFs?

 There is no straight answer to this question.
 Every ETF investment strategy should be evaluated on a case by case basis.
 Using leveraged ETFs is an advanced investment strategy and should not be taken lightly.
 While ETFs offer many benefits, and leveraged ETFs could possibly increase returns, there are risks involved with leveraged ETFs.
 Risks that go beyond the risks of basic ETFs.

-I suggest watching how some leveraged ETFs react to market conditions and conduct thorough research.
-Here are few to watch before you get started.
+Pay attention to how some leveraged ETFs react to market conditions and conduct thorough research.

 - QLD – Ultra QQQ ProShares ETF